Hunting Rabbits on the Hypercube: Isoperimetric Nesting

 \section{Isoperimetric Nesting}

 When it comes to bipartite graphs, there is additional power in the hunter strategies.
-In what follows, we consider connected bipartite graphs.
 We will always call the bipartition $E,O$ and say $E$ is the even part and $O$ is the odd part.
 This way, we will be able to talk about parities of vertices and sets of vertices.
 If the hunters knew in advance in which part of the graph the rabbit began, they could avoid wasting shots by only shooting at the part currently occupied by the rabbit.
 It turns out that if the hunters just pretend that they know the parity of the rabbit, that is sufficient.
-We will say that a strategy \textit{respects parity} if the hunters' shots alternate between parities and without loss of generality, a strategy respecting parity will start on the odd vertices. \begin{lemma} Let $G$ be a connected bipartite graph with bipartition $E,O$.
+We will say that a strategy \textit{respects parity} if the hunters' shots alternate between parities and without loss of generality, a strategy respecting parity will start on the odd vertices. \begin{lemma}[See for example \cite{Abramovskaya}] Let $G$ be a bipartite graph with bipartition $E,O$.
 Any hunter strategy that respects parity and wins when the rabbit starts on an odd vertex can be extended to a strategy that wins for any starting rabbit position. \end{lemma}

 \begin{proof} Suppose $H=(H_1,H_2,\ldots, H_n)$ wins when the rabbit starts in $O$.
 If $n$ is odd, then $H \cdot H$ is a winning strategy if the rabbit starts in either $E$ or $O$.
 If $n$ is even, then $H \cdot \emptyset \cdot H$ is a winning strategy if the rabbit starts in either $E$ or $O$. \end{proof}